The following advice should not be taken as the definitive answer on auto insurance

-She has since cancelled that policy and is now insured by ‘The Co-operators‘, who require only that her exchanges not be year-long, and that she does only “a couple of exchanges in a year” of perhaps a few weeks each time.
+She has since cancelled that policy and is now insured by another company who requires only that her exchanges not be year-long, and that she does only “a couple of exchanges in a year” of perhaps a few weeks each time.

 EXAMPLE : One of our Alberta members has acquired from his agency this home insurance policy endorsement : “It is hereby understood and agreed, that coverage afforded by this policy remains in full force and effect while the insured participates in a foreign exchange vacation program.”
 Coverage includes Canadian exchange partners as well as “foreigners”.